Morning Brief FM-Radio | February 25, 2025

 Advertisements

-Concerns regarding Tesla's growth trajectory have begun to surface among investors, with some classified as early "Tesla believers" citing potential reasons for a sharp decline in the company's stock, projecting a drop of over 50% this year
+Concerns regarding Tesla's growth trajectory have begun to surface among investors, with some classified as early "Tesla believers" citing potential reasons for a sharp decline in the company's stock, projecting a drop of over 50% this year.
+Key concerns include challenges facing the full self-driving technology, distractions caused by Elon Musk's other ventures, slowing sales growth, and inherent risks associated with high valuations.

 Leave A Comment